Term of the Moment

 A stand-alone hybrid computer system that performs physical and computational activities.
 Capable of performing many tasks, a robot is a multiple-motion device with one or more arms and joints.
-Robots can be similar in form to a human, but industrial robots do not resemble people at all (see
+Robots increasingly use AI to recognize objects and speech.
+Although robots can be similar in form to a human, industrial robots do not resemble people at all (see robo sapien).

 A Wide Variety of Applications

-In manufacturing, robots are used for welding, riveting, scraping and painting.
-They are also deployed for demolition, fire and bomb fighting, nuclear site inspection, industrial cleaning, laboratory use, medical surgery (see
+In manufacturing, robots are used for welding, riveting and painting.
+They are also deployed for demolition, fire fighting, bomb disposal, nuclear site inspection, industrial cleaning and medical surgery (see telepresence surgery).
+Using machine vision, robots can select items in a pile and assemble them into a unit.
+Increasingly, robots are being designed as household helpers (see Tesla Bot).
+See social robot and autonomous logistics.

 Analog and Digital